Blaisorblade/pdbp.github.io/index.md

 }
 ```

-We replaced `factorialOfIntConsumer` that executes an effect by `write` that describes an effect.
+We replaced `effectfulWriteFactorialOfIntToConsole` that executes an effect by `write` that describes an effect.

 ## **Running `factorialMain` using `activeIntReadingWithWritingToConsoleProgram`, `read` and `write`**